Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

     * Open it in Android Studio
     * Run and use it.

+# Our vision

+For commuter's,
+Who travell across Dhaka city using metro rail, DhakaMetro is a software application,
+That solved common pain points of commuter's,
+Unlike other existing app's our system has some extra brand new feature, Our product provide user's an eye soothing interface that can lessen almost
+            every problem of the commuter.
+We solved the problem as a commuter.

 *This project is for learning software Quality Assurance with hands-on experience.*